-Step 1: Residential registration (Anmeldung)
+Step 1: Registering with the registration office

 Steinweg 20, 42275 Wuppertal